NDIS Appeals Support

-What if you are still dissatisfied after the internal review of the decision?
+What if you are still unhappy after the internal review of the decision?

-If you are still not happy after the internal review of the decision, you can apply for a review by the Administrative Appeals Tribunal (AAT), a tribunal that exists outside the NDIA.
+If you are still not happy after the internal review of the decision, you can apply for a review by the AAT, a tribunal that exists outside the NDIA.